QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 		* press play again to stop
 		* press pause to pause the simulation

-When **running** your game, you can go edit things <small>(either by going back to scene, or by clicking on a game object in the game/hierarchy)</small>, to test things. **Note that everything will be reverted back once you stopped playing**.
+When **running** your game, you can go edit things <small>(either by going back to the scene, or by clicking on a game object in the game/hierarchy)</small>, to test things. **Note that everything will be reverted once you stopped playing**.

 * **inspector window** ⚙ (right): you can edit the properties of the selected **GameObject**
 * **project window** 🗄 (bottom): all of your project files